-Late last year, we saw an interest rule change for buying older resale HDB flats (this is usually defined as a flat that is 50 years or older).
+Late last year, we saw an interesting rule change for buying older resale HDB flats (this is usually defined as a flat that is 50 years or older).
 You can now use your CPF to buy an older flat, as long as there are more than 20 years left on the lease (previously, you couldn’t use your CPF if there was only 30 years or fewer left).

 To be clear, this has helped HDB resale flat volumes a bit; in November last year, for instance, it probably contributed to the number of rising sales.
 But are we taking away the right message from this?